-■ Pin 1 PBSRAM = Pipeline Burst SRAM
+"■" square denotes pin 1 of jumpers and connectors PBSRAM = Pipeline Burst SRAM

 System Memory

 The SIMM (Single In-line Memory Module) sockets are divided into two banks on the system board, Bank 0 and Bank 1.
 Each bank consists of 2 SIMM sockets.